Documentation

 --unstagedOnly unstaged changes.

 --min-severity / --max-severityBound the findings shown.
-One of note, improve, must_fix, block.
+One of info, minor, major, blocker.

 --show-suppressedInclude suppressed findings in the output.